gerlichlab/scshic_pipeline/README.md

 ## A modular Hi-C mapping pipeline for reproducible data analysis.

+#If you can not use containers below you will find the minimum installation
+#module load singularity/3.4.1 or whathever the newest version currently is (find via the command: module spider singularity)
+#module load nextflow/19.10.0 or any newer version
+#Attention: pull the containers gerlichlab/bcl2fastq:latest and gerlichlab/scshic_docker:latest on the lopgin node once, to work around an IT bug.

 The `scshic` pipeline aims to provide the following preprocessing functionality:

 - Align the sequences of Hi-C molecules to the reference genome